 We both feel guilty doing nothing at home.
 So when we had a special day to celebrate, we knew we had to get out of town… to Wales!

-It may have taken 8 more years until we finally got together, but we still felt that we should celebrate the 10 year mark.
+It may have taken 8 more years until we finally got together, but we still felt that we should celebrate the 10-year mark.
 So we went back to the same cottage in Wales that we spent our first Christmas together in, which we loved!
 It’s located a little outside of Brecon, on a farm with a few cottages.
 Our first time there, we were staying in Duck Cottage, but it was booked already, so we stayed in Damsen Cottage instead.
-Both places have cozy log burners and all the amenities you could need.
-However, from knowing how cold the stone floors get, we brought our slippers, some tea, and spent a few days curled up in front of a cozy fire…
+Both places have cosy log burners and all the amenities you could need.
+However, knowing how cold the stone floors get, we brought our slippers, and some tea, and spent a few days curled up in front of a cosy fire…

 Nothing better than a weekend spent relaxing, drinking tea, watching movies, and making some great food!
 We meal planned ahead, and brought any spices or ingredients we may need – anything fresh we could just grab down in Brecon!

 On the Sunday we were there, which was also the exact day we met 10 years ago, we decided to hike up Pen y Fan!
 We had tried to hike it the last time we were there, but it got so cold and foggy halfway up, that we abandoned our ascent.
 We got to this one point, couldn’t see anything, and realized that even if we got to the top (which we didn’t know how far away it was), we wouldn’t be able to see the view.
 Honestly, you don’t know how cold and windy it was that day!
 I was freezing!

 So we both decided that if the weather cooperated, we would finally get to the top this time!
 So we wrapped up warm, and made our way up to that same point as last time… which it turns out was sooo close to the top!
 All we needed was another 5 minutes of climbing and we would have made it.
 Ha!